JJYing/Analytttics/Readme.md

 ![](https://raw.githubusercontent.com/JJYing/Analytttics/master/preview.png)

-# How It Works
+# 📐 How It Works
-With the help (limitations too 😪) of Dribbble API, I found a few metrics that may help to build a rough image of a Dribbbler:
+With the help (and limitations too 😪) of Dribbble API, I found a few metrics that may help to build a rough image of a Dribbbler:

 * **Appreciation**: based on *( favs + buckets ) / views* for recent shots.
 * **Attractions**: based on *the percentage of followers who have 100+ followers*.